assassinsgreed/pokemon-amethyst-helper/README.md

 ## Deploying

-This repo makes use of the [gh-pages](https://www.npmjs.com/package/gh-pages) NPM package to deploy the application.
-The following elements are configured:
+This repo makes use of GitHub actions to automatically deploy the application whenever a change is pushed to the main branch.
+This is configured in the `./.github/workflows/nextjs.yml` yaml chart.

-- A `homepage` property in `package.json`, which defines the deployed URL
-- `predeploy` and `deploy` scripts in `package.json`, which define the deployment commands
-- A `gh-pages` branch on the repo, which deployments are pushed to
-- Configuration on the repo to deploy automatically

-The deployed page can be found [here](https://assassinsgreed.github.io/pokemon-amethyst-helper/).